Create a table

 string or object

 Defines the primary key for the table.
-For more information, see Primary keys.
+For more information, see Primary keys in tables.

 Examples